CLAUDIA RIVERO

 "I understand police may be out of leads, but to expect her to rescue herself is unacceptable," Laster told me.
 "She did ask for help, and she didn't get it."

 Laster has trained law enforcement nationwide on how to identify victims of human trafficking and trafficking patterns.
-Although she is not working on this case, she said putting the burden on a victim sends the wrong message.
+Although she is not working on Janteyl's case, she said putting the burden on a victim sends the wrong message.

 "This is a child no matter her age now.
 She is still stuck at the age when she was taken, and we expect her to do the heavy lifting?" said Laster.
 "Assuming this was her, and we don't know if it was her, but if it was, she has been cut off from everything that would've allowed her to save herself."